A Spatio-Temporal Machine Learning Model for Mortgage Credit Risk: Default Probabilities and Loan Portfolios: Application to mortgage credit risk data

 \subsection{Sample split for model evaluation and choosing tuning parameters}

-We conduct one-year-ahead default predictions for each year starting from 2008 through 2022 using an expanding window training data approach.
-I.e., we first consider all loan-year observations up to and including the year 2007 as training data and make predictions for all loan-year observations of 2008.
+All the following results are based on temporal out-of-sample predictions.
+Specifically, we conduct one-year-ahead default predictions for each year starting from 2008 through 2022 using an expanding window training data approach.
+In other words, we first consider all loan-year observations up to and including the year 2007 as training data and make predictions for all loan-year observations of 2008.
 We then continue by expanding the training window by one year and using the subsequent year as test data.
-I.e., all the following results are based on temporal out-of-sample predictions.
+Under this train-test split, the test data sets contain both new loans, which originated in the most recent year before the test data time period and are therefore not included in the training data, and older but still active loans, for which the training data contains historical observations.

-For choosing tuning parameters, we analogously split every training data set into an inner training data set and a validation data set.
+For choosing tuning parameters, we analogously split every training window data set into an inner training data set and a validation data set.
 The validation data contains all loan-year observations of the most recent year in the training data, and the inner training data consists of all samples excluding this most recent year.
 Tuning parameters are chosen by estimating models on the inner training data and selecting the combinations of tuning parameters that maximize the area under the receiver operating characteristic curve (AUC) on the validation data.
-The candidate tuning parameters for the tree-boosted spatio-temporal frailty model are shown in Table \ref{table:candidatesLaGaBoost} in Appendix \ref{tune_pars}.
+The candidate tuning parameters for the tree-boosted spatial and spatio-temporal frailty models are shown in Table \ref{table:candidatesLaGaBoost} in Appendix \ref{tune_pars}.